ai-babai/comfy-workflows/README.md

 Before the first run, expand the FluxMagic node and set the following parameter:
 - ckpt_name

+You also need to install one extension: Comfyroll Studio

 Press **Ctrl + Enter** or click **Queue** to start the process.

 ---